This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 A defined role in WebSphere Commerce that manages order processing, ensuring that orders are properly fulfilled, payment is received, and orders are shipped.
 The operations manager can search for customer orders, view details, manage order information, and create and edit returns.
 See also order, sales manager.

-A web page containing portlets that can cooperate to facilitate comprehensive information supply and interaction at operations level for monitoring current events and planning future events.
+A web page that contains portlets that can cooperate to facilitate comprehensive information supply and interaction at operations level for monitoring incoming data from data sources, and for responding to incoming data.

 - An enterprise search user who has the authority to observe, start, and stop collection-level processes.